fieldtrip/website/getting_started/xsens.md

 # Getting started with XSens motion tracking data

 [XSens](http://www.xsens.com) is a company that makes IMU-based motion capture systems that are used in the animation industry and in research.
-Their MVN Analyze system comprises full-body sensor systems and aquisition and analysis software.
+Their MVN Analyze system comprises full-body sensor systems and acquisition and analysis software.
 By default the software stores the data in the proprietary MVN file format, but it allows the data to be exported to open formats that are supported by FieldTrip

 ## C3D